-This campaign was initiated by artist and University of Chicago Department of Visual Arts Faculty member William Pope.L, and facilitated by faculty, students, staff and community members of the Reva and David Logan Center for the Arts to reflect on issues of connectedness, home and immigration.
+Initiated by artist and University of Chicago Department of Visual Arts faculty member Pope.L, Brown People are the Wrens in the Parking Lot is an exhibition and art intervention facilitated by faculty, students, staff, friends and community of the Reva and David Logan Centers for the Arts at the University of Chicago to reflect on themes of immigration, migration, and home.

-Drop off a response.
-This can be a physical letter, a painting, an object, etc. etc. Physical drop offs can be made at the Logan Center Gallery during the run of the exhibition.
+- Drop off a response.
+This can be a physical letter, a painting, an object, a chalk-comment on the gallery wall, etc. etc. Physical drop offs can be made at the Logan Center Gallery during the run of the exhibition.
 ALL submitted materials may be presented in the exhibition.

 - Submit a comment on this page below.
 ALL submissions will be presented anonymously in the exhibition.

 Please Note: By submitting a physical response or comment online, you agree for this material to be used within the context of the exhibition at the Logan Center Gallery.
 All responses will be presented anonymously and appear in full without modification.

 Brown People Are the Wrens in the Parking Lot is presented by Logan Center Exhibitions.
 Generous support provided by the Richard and Mary L. Gray Center for Arts and Inquiry at the University of Chicago.

 If you want to use the space for a performance, meeting, class, reading, etc., please read below:

 - We will get back to you within 48 hours

 - 10 slots available